Multiprotocol Label Switching: Comparisons

 MPLS can make use of existing ATM network or Frame Relay infrastructure, as its labeled flows can be mapped to ATM or Frame Relay virtual-circuit identifiers, and vice versa.

 Frame Relay

 Frame Relay aimed to make more efficient use of existing physical resources, which allow for the underprovisioning of data services by telecommunications companies (telcos) to their customers, as clients were unlikely to be utilizing a data service 100 percent of the time.
-Consequently, oversubscription of capacity by the telcos (excessive bandwidth overbooking), while financially advantageous to the provider, can directly affect overall performance.
+Consequently, oversubscription of capacity by the telcos, while financially advantageous to the provider, can directly affect overall performance.

 Telcos often sold Frame Relay to businesses looking for a cheaper alternative to dedicated lines; its use in different geographic areas depended greatly on governmental and telecommunication companies' policies.

 Many customers migrated from Frame Relay to MPLS over IP or Ethernet, which in many cases reduced costs and improved manageability and performance of their wide area networks.